Robin Hardy (film director)

 Robin St. Clair Rimington Hardy (2 October 1929 – 1 July 2016) was an English author and film director.
-His most famous directorial work is The Wicker Man, and his last project was a film adaptation of his novel Cowboys for Christ, which was retitled The Wicker Tree.
+His most famous directorial work is The Wicker Man (1973), and his last project was a film adaptation of his novel Cowboys for Christ, which was retitled The Wicker Tree (2011).

-Biography
+Early life

+Hardy was born in Wimbledon, London, and went to Bradfield College.
+He studied art in Paris.

+Career

-He was born in Wimbledon, London, England and studied art in Paris.
-He worked in the U.S., where he made television dramas.
-He was a partner in a film company with Anthony Shaffer for 13 years.
-He returned to London where he made television commercials.
-Later he wrote historical novels and was involved in creating historical theme parks in the U.S. In addition to Cowboys for Christ, Hardy published a novelization of The Wicker Man, as well as the novel The Education of Don Juan.
+Hardy began directing for the National Film Board of Canada and for the Esso World Theater strand on the PBS channel in the US.
+Upon returning to London he co-founded the advertising agency Hardy Shaffer Ferguson Avery with playwright and screenwriter Anthony Shaffer, and collaborated with Shaffer in making The Wicker Man (1973), a folk horror film starring Edward Woodward and Christopher Lee.
+After that he returned to America, where he made commercials.
+He later wrote historical novels and was involved in creating historical theme parks in the US.
+In addition to Cowboys for Christ, Hardy published a novelization of The Wicker Man, as well as the novel The Education of Don Juan.

-Hardy died on 1 July 2016; he was survived by his fifth wife, Victoria Webster (married 2000), and eight children.

 Hardy had expressed interest in producing a finale to his loose Wicker Man trilogy titled The Wrath of the Gods.
 In 2015, a crowdfunding campaign was set up to raise funds for the film's production, but ultimately fell short of its US$210,000 target.

-The Wicker Man enjoys "cult" status among horror fans, and inspired a 2006 remake starring Nicolas Cage.
+The Wicker Man has a cult status among horror fans, and inspired a 2006 remake starring Nicolas Cage.

+Death

+Hardy died on 1 July 2016; he was survived by his fifth wife, Victoria Webster (married 2000), and seven children.
+His son, Justin Hardy, who followed him into filmmaking, died of a heart attack on July 31, 2026, having just finished work on a sequel, titled Wrath of the Gods, to his father's most famous film.